xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Duplicate Code

-- [x] Currently, we have a method that has a lot of code fragments which are identical, as we are still thinking about the structure of that specific part.
-We think that this can be fixed improving the code structure and creating generic methods.
+- [x] We had a method that has a lot of code fragments which are identical, as we were still thinking about the structure of that specific part.
+We thought that this could be fixed by improving the code structure and creating generic methods.
+So, we created a class with only static methods that detects all the collisions (images, elements and boxes) ([CollisionController](../src/main/java/org/jetpack/controller/game/CollisionController.java)).

 #### Data Class

-Our game uses a data class to store the image (structure) of the various elements.
+Our game uses data classes to store the image (structure) of the various elements and some useful colors ([ImageLibrary](../src/main/java/org/jetpack/model/elements/ImageLibrary.java) and [ColorDatabase](../src/main/java/org/jetpack/gui/ColorDatebase.java)).
 We think that with this singleton our code is more organized.

 #### Speculative Generality